type

 This event example demonstrates a scenario using both indexed and unindexed parameters.

-contains information for multiple fields (description
+datacontains information for multiple fields (description,quantity,price).

-is a specific field extracted fromdata
+valueis a specific field extracted fromdata.

 FAQ

-use “digital signature”?
+Does event signature use “digital signature”?
 Why is it named this way?
 What are alternatives?

-use “digital signature”?
+event signature use “digital signature”?
 Why is it named this way?
 What are alternatives?Event Signature does not involve digital signature technology.
 It is simply an identifier generated using

-hash to uniquely mark the event structure.
-This naming might be misleading as it suggests cryptographic signatures, so some more intuitive alternative names could be:event_fullname
+keccak256 hash to uniquely mark the event structure.
+This naming might be misleading as it suggests cryptographic signatures, so some more intuitive alternative names could be:event_fullname(recommended)

 event_identifier

-need to include type list?
+Why does the event signature need to include type list?
 Why not include parameter names?

-need to include type list?
+event signature need to include type list?
 Why not include parameter names?Event signatures include parameter type lists (like address, address, uint256) to ensure uniqueness and identifiability.
 If only event names were included without parameter lists, it could lead to event duplication.Parameter names (like to, from) are human-readable but don't affect event functionality since names only matter at the compiler level, while on-chain event structures mainly rely on types.

 Since functions have function selectors, do events have event selectors?
 Why?